 The idea behind the group consulting treatment was to test whether the same gains in management improvements could be achieved more efficiently through working with small groups at a time, motivated in part through the way agricultural extension services are often implemented.
 The group treatment arm aimed to lower costs in two key ways.
 First, by working with multiple firms at once, and potentially having them also learn from one another, each consultant's time was spread over more firms.
-Secondly, rather than consultants having to travel to the firms, most of the meetings took place in central meeting places such as conference rooms, cutting down on consultant travel time.
+Second, rather than consultants having to travel to the firms, most of the meetings took place in central meeting places such as conference rooms, cutting down on consultant travel time.10 CNP had not previously done group consulting of this form, and designed the details of this intervention specifically for this program.

-Groups were formed of 3 to 8 firms located in the same region, such that members are not direct competitors to one another, but are instead producing complementary products with similar management problems.10 These groups were formed after the randomization, in November 2013.
+Groups were formed of 3 to 8 firms located in the same region, such that members are not direct competitors to one another, but are instead producing complementary products with similar management problems.11 These groups were formed after the randomization, in November 2013.
 However, unfortunately a different government budgetary entity was designated to pay for this treatment arm than that was paying for the individual treatment.
 This entity significantly delayed the payment, meaning that the group intervention was unable to start until over a year after the individual intervention, running six months from September 2015 to May 2016 (with different groups starting and stopping at different times, and a break over the Christmas period).